This is the ultimate guide on bug-out bags.

 Building your bug-out bag for the first time is similar to a young man going through the rite of passage to become a gladiator.

-It’s a colossal stepping stone in onces progress.
+It’s a colossal stepping stone of progress.
 The end of the beginning and the beginning of the rest.

 After completing your set up and gazing upon at the military-style rucksack that looks like it could stand alone amongst an army of demons, at the moment if when you’re officially a prepper.
 And you never forget it.